Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 With the Micro-`HDMI <http://en.wikipedia.org/wiki/HDMI>`__ connector
 (also called type D), all standard HDMI monitors and TVs can be connected to the RED Brick.
-The connector is only active in the :ref:`full image <red_brick_images>`.
 HDMI Ethernet Channel (HEC) is not supported.

 Brick Stack Connector